Skip to content

 )

-response = await TextGeneration.generate(
+return await TextGeneration.generate(

-instructions="Provide a concise analysis",
+instructions="Provide a concise analysis.",

 input=prompt,